 Hospital indemnity insurance

-Also known as hospital confinement insurance, these policies provide you with payment if you’re confined to a hospital due to a severe injury or accident.
+Hospital indemnity insurance — or hospital confinement insurance — provides you with payment if you’re confined to a hospital due to a severe injury or accident.

 Payment can be in a lump sum or a specified amount for various inpatient and outpatient services.
 For example, a policy may specify that it will pay $350 for a chest x-ray or $250 to have a broken leg set.

 Cancer insurance isn’t meant to replace benefits and payments provided by your primary health insurance policy.
-It’s intended to be a supplement and help you pay for some of the expenses associated with cancer and cancer treatment, such as:
+Rather, it’s intended to be a supplement and help you pay for some of the expenses associated with cancer and cancer treatment, such as:

 - Visits to out-of-network specialists